-Migrated in 1907 to St Louis, Missouri, USA on RMS Carmania, from his residence in Newbridge, destined for the residence of his cousin Thomas Dunne on 2206 S. 12th St, St Louis MO.
+Migrated in 1907 to St Louis, Missouri, USA, on RMS Carmania, from his residence in Newbridge, destined for the residence of his Aunt Delia and her husband Thomas Dunne on 2206 S. 12th St, St Louis MO.
 He had $10 to his name.
 His niece Ellen (aka Helen) and 8 other residents of Kilkerrin were also on board:

 1910 US Census.
 Living at 1305 Merchant Court (? writing illegible), Ward 8, Dist.
 133, St. Louis MO.
 Boarding with the widow Delia Burg (age 43), her daughters Honora (age 15) and Margaret (age 11), and son Christopher (age 8), along with fellow boarders Patrick Cummings, William O'Brien, Timothy Connelly.
 He was working as a motorman on a street car.
 He could read and write.
 This record assumed to be the correct one because it best matches Michael's birth date and give his immigration date as 1907.